dalibo/data2pg/README.md

    * tdb_description : a textual description of the database (optional)
    * tdb_locked : a flag to protect the database against unattended data copy ; set it to FALSE to run batches of type COPY.

-The administration database creation can be performed using the supplied `data2pg_init_db.sh` shell script.
+The administration database can be created using the supplied `data2pg_init_db.sh` shell script.
 Before running it, adjust the environment variables defined at the beginning of the script.
 Then type:

 ```sh
 ./data2pg_init_db.sh